ChrisMcD1/lazygit/docs/Config.md

   # Prefix to use when skipping hooks.
 E.g. if set to 'WIP', then pre-commit hooks will be skipped when the commit message starts with 'WIP'
   skipHookPrefix: WIP

-  # If true, periodically fetch from remote
+  # If true, periodically fetch from re mote
   autoFetch: true

   # If true, periodically refresh files and submodules